The first time I stood on the side of the road I was scared shitless.

 Take lots of pens: I am a fan of big, simple signs (usually with just one word such as ‘South’ or a road code like M6) when hitchhiking and although you can often find cardboard or other junk to use as a sign, you need to have a pen handy.

 Take the right equipment: If you are hitchhiking any real distance you must be prepared to spend the night under the stars.
-Sometimes drivers will offer you a place to stay in their house but you cannot rely on this, take a tent and make sure you have lots of warm gear as well as a good map.
+Sometimes drivers will offer you a place to stay in their house but you cannot rely on this, take a tent or a camping hammock and make sure you have lots of warm gear as well as a good map.
 Check out my detailed breakdown on the best tents to take backpacking.

 Use your imagination: You can hitch literally anywhere in the world, obviously some areas are more dangerous than others but it can be done.
 There are no limits to the number of awesome adventures you could have hitchhiking.

 Pick your hitching spot carefully: I tend to go for a lay-by on a long straight road or a service station.
 If you are not getting picked up do not be afraid to walk down the road a bit and find somewhere better to hitch from.
 Basically, you need to find a spot where drivers are naturally forced to slow down.
 There is some great information on choosing a good hitchhiking spot here.